 My spring breakthrough past those back to back injuries happened as a result of me listening to my body and letting it dictate my return to running.
 Once back on the running trail I ran solo for a couple of months so I wouldn’t be tempted to push too hard to keep up with my friends.

 As we age, overtraining becomes an even greater issue and for someone like me who likes to push to the max when it comes to running, it’s a hard lesson to learn.
-Rest become crucial and if you’ve read my blog for very long, you know that I have a difficult time getting enough sleep.
+Rest becomes crucial and if you’ve read my blog for very long, you know that I have a difficult time getting enough sleep.

 So whether you’re coming back from an injury or have reached a stagnant plateau, try these tips to aid in a breakthrough in training: